dpw982/git_masterclass/git.md

 If you want to use the command line, create a directory and store the inital files for your new project.
 Move to the directory in the command line and run `git init`.
 Then on github where you created the repository you need to do the 3 git commands under "…or push an existing repository from the command line".
+4. Once you have made the inital commit in step 3 you should clone the repository on github, so that you get a local copy on your computer.
+   Move to a directory where you want to save the project locally, and use `git clone <git@github.com:"username on github"/"repo name on github".git>`
+5. Now you should have a remote repository stored on github, which holds the source code of your project.
+You can add your group mates, so that all of you can push and pull changes from the project source code.